-- 19.1 The Trust has a Board of Directors, which comprises both executive and non-executive Directors. - 19.2 The Board of Directors comprises: - 19.2.1 a non-executive Chair; - 19.2.2 a maximum of eight other non-executive Directors (one of whom may be nominated to be the Senior Independent Director); and

-- 19.2.3 a maximum of seven executive Directors. - 19.3 One of the executive Directors is the Chief Executive. - 19.4 The Chief Executive is the Accounting Officer. - 19.5 One of the executive Directors is the Finance Director. - 19.6 One of the executive Directors is a registered medical practitioner or a registered dentist. - 19.7 One of the executive Directors is a registered nurse or a registered midwife. - 19.8 The Board of Directors shall at all times be constituted so that the number of non-executive Directors (including the Chair) is equal to or exceeds the number of Executive Directors. - 19.9 The validity of any act of the Board of Directors is not affected by any vacancy among the directors or by any defect in the appointment of any Director.
+- 19.1 The Trust has a Board of Directors, which comprises both Executive and Non-Executives. - 19.2 The Board of Directors comprises: - 19.2.1 a Non-Executive Chair - 19.2.2 a maximum of eight other Non-Executive Directors (one of whom may be nominated to be the Senior Independent Director); and - 19.2.3 a maximum of seven Executive Directors. - 19.3 One of the Executive Directors is the Chief Executive. - 19.4 The Chief Executive is the Accounting Officer. - 19.5 One of the Executive Directors is the Chief Financial Officer. - 19.6 One of the Executive Directors is a registered medical practitioner or a registered dentist. - 19.7 One of the Executive Directors is a registered nurse or a registered midwife. - 19.8 The Board of Directors shall at all times be constituted so that the number of Non-Executive Directors (including the Chair) is equal to or exceeds the number of Executive Directors. - 19.9 The validity of any act of the Board of Directors is not affected by any vacancy among the directors or by any defect in the appointment of any Director.